The leadership and direction of WINGS is the responsibility of our multinational Board of Directors.

 Southern African Community Grantmakers Leadership Forum

-Tina Thiart has served as the executive director of the International Network of Women’s Funds for the past four years.
-Previously, she held various positions at international nonprofit organizations, including the Director of Fundraising at the WHEAT Women’s Fund in South Africa, where she oversaw a diverse funding portfolio and was responsible for the organization’s marketing.
-She is a member of the Southern Africa Community Grantmakers Coop.
+Tina Thiart is a Founding Member and Director of SACGLF - Southern African Community Grantmakers Leadership Forum, having previously served as the executive director of INWF - International Network of Women’s Funds until 2010.
+She has held various positions at international non-profit organisations, including Director of Fundraising at the WHEAT Women’s Fund in South Africa, where she oversaw a diverse funding portfolio and was responsible for the organisation’s marketing.
+She is the Coordinator of Grant.net, a network of Corporate Social Investment Managers in Cape Town, South Africa.
 Ms. Thiart holds a Bachelor’s degree from Nelson Mandela University in South Africa, and she has completed a higher diploma in computer studies.
-In addition, she has certifications in fundraising, marketing, and project management.
+In addition, she has certifications in fundraising, marketing and project management.
 As WINGS Secretary, Ms. Thiart supervises the retention of a full and complete record of the proceedings of the WINGS Board of Directors and its committees, the distribution of official corporate notices, and the creation and retention of the organisation’s minutes.

 Mr. John Ulanga (Treasurer)